France recalls ambassadors to US, Australia over sub deal

+It was the first time ever France has recalled its ambassador to the U.S., according to the French foreign ministry.

-Le Drian said in a statement that the decision, on request from President Emmanuel Macron, “is justified by the exceptional seriousness of the announcements” made by Australia and the United States.
+Foreign Minister Jean-Yves Le Drian said in a written statement that the French decision, on request from President Emmanuel Macron, “is justified by the exceptional seriousness of the announcements” made by Australia and the United States.

-He said the cancellation by Australia of a big contract to buy French conventional submarines in favor of nuclear-powered subs built with U.S. technology is “unacceptable behavior.”
+He said Wednesday's announcement of Australia's submarine deal with the U.S. is “unacceptable behavior between allies and partners.”

+A recall of ambassadors is highly unusual between allied countries.
+In 2019, Paris recalled its envoy to neighboring Italy after the country’s leaders made critical public comments about the French government.
+Last year, France recalled its ambassador to Turkey after Turkish President Recep Tayyip Erdogan said Macron needed mental health treatment.

 The diplomat, who spoke anonymously in line with customary government practice, said that for Paris “this is a strategic question concerning the very nature of the relationship between Europe and the United States about the Indo-Pacific strategy.”